Introducing CPS Thames and Chiltern

 Adrian Foster, Chief Crown Prosecutor, CPS Thames and Chiltern (pictured).

-Across the CPS Thames and Chiltern Area there is 318 staff (as at May 2014) comprising of prosecutors and administrators.
+Across the CPS Thames and Chiltern Area there is 306 staff (as at April 2015) comprising of 129 legal staff and 177 administrators.

 The Area is structured into teams responsible for cases in the Magistrates' Courts and Crown Courts, specialist casework, and central business functions.